VirtusLab-Open-Source/strapi-plugin-comments/README.md

 ## 🧩 Examples

 Live example of plugin usage can be found in the [VirtusLab Strapi Examples](https://github.com/VirtusLab/strapi-examples/tree/master/strapi-v4-plugin-comments) repository.

+## ⚗️ Custom fields

+**THIS IS AN UNSTABLE FEATURE**

+For developers who upgrades their Strapi instance custom field from Comments plugin is available.
+Custom field can be picked from content types' edit page or added in definition file.

+Read more about this feature in [Strapi's docs](https://docs-next.strapi.io/user-docs/latest/plugins/introduction-to-plugins.html#custom-fields).

 ## 🤝 Contributing